SyrDim/MarblesOnStreamLeaderboardParser/README.md

 1. In Marbles On Stream, go to LEADERBOARD, select LOCAL and create a new session with any name or use an existing session.

-2. Go to settings, check "USE CUSTOM POINTS" and assign 1st place 3 points, 2nd place 2 points and 3rd place 1 point.
+2. Go to SETTINGS, check "USE CUSTOM POINTS" and assign 1st place 3 points, 2nd place 2 points and 3rd place 1 point.
 (Make sure "Participation Points" is 0)

 Example below: